-Youth Programs
+Youth Formation & Programs

-You can register for Sunday School here.
+You can register your children for Sunday School by using this form.

-October 12, 2025; November 30, 2025; December 28, 2025; January 4, 2026; March 22, 2026; and April 5, 2026.
+There will be no Sunday School on the following dates in the 2025-2026 program year: October 12, 2025; November 30, 2025; December 28, 2025; January 4, 2026; March 22, 2026; and April 5, 2026.
+The last day of Sunday School for the 2025-2026 program year will be May 17, 2026.

 Our staffed nursery space is available each Sunday from 8:45am - 12:00pm on the second floor of the Parish Commons.
 Our trained nursery staff will provide a safe and engaging space for your children during the service.
 There are always two staff present at all times with any children.